grouse mountain view

 If you’re visiting Vancouver, don’t miss a trip up to Grouse Mountain.
 Even better, get there just before sunset.
 It truly is an amazing experience.

-Read about things to do in Vancouver and my recommended restaurants in Vancouver.
+Read about my recommended restaurants in Vancouver and seaplane tours from Vancouver.

 Note: a big thank you goes to Destination British Columbia and Grouse Mountain for their wonderful hospitality.
 As always, all views expressed above are mine, and mine only.